What is an Entrepreneur?

-An entrepreneur refers to a person who has a business idea, and who is willing to take a risk to implement that idea; also taking the role as a leader of the company or organization and assuming full responsibility for its execution, success, or failure.
+An entrepreneur refers to a person who has an innovative business idea, who is willing to take the risk of implementing the idea, and who also takes on the role as leader of the company or organization - assuming full responsibility for its execution, success, or failure.
 A modern interpretation may associate being an entrepreneur with innovative and creative ideas for online use, and with someone who can use the power of the internet to fill a niche.

 A business entrepreneur is someone who has an idea or product for the business world.
 It is usually a new or different idea, something that has not been seen before, or something that provides a new twist or improvement for an existing sector.

 A social entrepreneur is someone who has innovative ideas for social change, or new solutions to social problems, and dedicates their time to bringing these ideas to fruition.
 This might include issues of inequality or poverty; an example would be to create a new charity to address these issues.

 A serial entrepreneur refers to someone who has a lot of ideas and constantly starts up new companies or enterprises to implement these ideas.
 Generally a serial entrepreneur will have had good success or successes with previous ventures, allowing him/her to start up new ventures.